okok147/Flutter-UI-Reality/mobile_application_activity_04/README.md

    # Day 4
 <img src="process/day4.gif" height="500">

     - iOS13 is nuts!
-Hot restart did not work
+Hot restart is not working
     - I would use AssetImage for the icon with inkWell
     - But at least would do the animation
     - http asset would not be implemented into this project,instead,json list data would be used mainly.